The Exorcist III: Legacy

 The film became a focal point of the trial of serial killer Jeffrey Dahmer.
 Detectives testified that Dahmer claimed to identify with the Gemini Killer and would play the film for some of his victims before killing them.
 Dahmer's final attempted victim, Tracy Edwards, testified that Dahmer would rock back and forth while chanting at various times and that he especially enjoyed a sequence with a possessed Karras.
-Dahmer went so far as to purchase yellow contact lenses to more resemble Miller, as well as to emulate another film character he admired, Emperor Palpatine from Return of the Jedi.
+Dahmer went so far as to purchase yellow contact lenses to more resemble Miller, as well as to emulate another film character he admired, Emperor Palpatine from Return of the Jedi (1983).

-The book titled The Evolution of William Peter Blatty's The Exorcist III: From Concept to Novel to Screen by author Erik Kristopher Myers reveals the whole story behind the film's development, and has never-before-seen images, the original script, studio notes, various drafts of the story as it has evolved, and interviews with Blatty, Dourif, Kermode, Carpenter and many others associated with the film.
-Myers in an interview said that The Exorcist III "has sort of turned into horror genre's equivalent to Orson Welles' The Magnificent Ambersons, in that it was originally a very classy film that the studio hacked apart and turned into a commercial piece […] I'm basically trying to chronicle how a film can get away from the auteur and be transformed into a purely commercial product".
+Video game

+An episodic video game adaptation exclusive to virtual reality, titled The Exorcist: Legion VR, was developed by Wolf & Wood, Ltd. and published by Fun Train for Steam VR, Meta Quest (formerly Oculus) and PlayStation VR headsets in 2018.
+The game is loosely based on the premise and events of The Exorcist III.
+The player character is an unnamed detective in a role similar to Kinderman's, venturing through horror environments and encountering demonic entities.
+However, while the first episode features a similar church crime scene to the film, the remaining episodes are standalone stories diverging from Blatty's narrative.